BlackSaltFish/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 This function uses the `RegExp` constructor to pass in the `u` flag as an argument.
 This syntax is valid even in older JavaScript engines, but the constructor will throw an error if `u` isn't supported.

-I> If your code still needs to work in older JavaScript engines, always use the `RegExp` constructor when using the `u` flag.
+> If your code still needs to work in older JavaScript engines, always use the `RegExp` constructor when using the `u` flag.
 This will prevent syntax errors and allow you to optionally detect and use the `u` flag without aborting execution.

 ## Other String Changes